fullstack-development/pab-api-js/README.md

 getReport();
 ```

-In folder `example` there is an example of usage this lib with Uniswap-clone contract.
-It repeats steps from lesson 10 of plutus-pioneer-program https://plutus-pioneer-program.readthedocs.io/en/latest/pioneer/week10.html.
+In folder `examples/simple` there is an example of using this lib with Uniswap-clone contract.
+It repeats steps from [lesson 10](https://plutus-pioneer-program.readthedocs.io/en/latest/pioneer/week10.html) of the plutus-pioneer-program.

-To run the example, you first need to run PAB from lesson 10 https://github.com/input-output-hk/plutus-pioneer-program or plutus-pab from plutus repo https://github.com/input-output-hk/plutus/tree/master/plutus-pab (command `cabal run plutus-uniswap`)
+To run the example, you first need to run the PAB from lesson 10 ([instruction](https://github.com/input-output-hk/plutus-pioneer-program)).

 ```bash
   npm run example
 ```

+The `examples/uniswap-playground` folder contains the Uniswap playground.
+Installation and usage - [README](https://github.com/fullstack-development/pab-api-js/tree/main/examples/uniswap-playground)

 ## Development